Francisco Franco: Political repression

-The Spanish colonies and decolonisation
+Spanish colonies and decolonisation

 Spain attempted to retain control of its colonies throughout Franco's rule.
 During the Algerian War (1954–62), Madrid became the base of the Organisation armée secrète (OAS), a right-wing French Army group which sought to preserve French Algeria.
 Despite this, Franco was forced to make some concessions.
-When French Morocco became independent in 1956, he surrendered Spanish Morocco to Morocco, retaining only a few cities (the Plazas de soberanía).
+When Morocco became independent from France in 1956, he surrendered the territories of the Spanish protectorate to the new-born state, retaining only a few cities (the Plazas de soberanía).
 The year after, Mohammed V invaded Spanish Sahara during the Ifni War (known as the "Forgotten War" in Spain).
 Only in 1975, with the Green March, did Morocco take control of all of the former Spanish territories in the Sahara.

 In 1968, under pressure from the United Nations, Spain granted Equatorial Guinea its independence, and the following year it ceded Ifni to Morocco.
 Under Franco, Spain also pursued a campaign to force a negotiation on the British overseas territory of Gibraltar, and closed its border with that territory in 1969.
 The border would not be fully reopened until 1985.